 What is an Echo?

-It's a historically grounded persona with a name, personality, knowledge base, and voice.
-Each Echo is built from primary sources, museum collections, and scholarly research, then shaped by curators who understand the history and the audience.
+An Echo is a historically grounded persona with a name, personality, knowledge base, and voice.
+Each one is built from primary sources and scholarly research, then shaped by scholars who understand the history and the audience.

-When a visitor speaks to an Echo, they're not querying a database.
-They're having a conversation with an embodiment of history: the architect who designed the structure, the craftsperson who made the artifact, the person whose story the exhibit tells.
+When a visitor or learner speaks to an Echo, they're having a conversation with a persona based on the lived history: the architect who designed the structure, the craftsperson who made the artifact, the person whose story the exhibit tells.
+In a gallery or a classroom, the experience is the same: history that talks back.

 Echoes in Action

-Every Echo is unique, shaped by the history, the collection, and the curator's vision.
+Every Echo is unique, shaped by the history, the collection, and the scholar's vision.
+These are the kinds of voices educators discover in the Lending Library.

 The Shipwright

-A master shipbuilder from the Dutch Golden Age.
-Speaks about construction techniques, trade routes, and the daily life of Amsterdam's shipyards.
-Grounded in maritime museum research and VOC archives.
+A master shipbuilder from Portugal's Age of Discovery.
+Speaks about caravel construction, navigation along the African coast, and the daily life of Lisbon's shipyards.
+Grounded in Portuguese exploration archives.

 The Apprentice